WebAssembly/component-model/design/mvp/CanonicalABI.md

 function signature has `borrow`s in `list`s or `stream`s) and thus can be stored inline in the native stack frame.

-The `Subtask.drop` method is only called for `Subtask`s that have been `add_to_waitables()`ed and checks that the callee has been allowed to resolve and explicitly relinquish any borrowed handles.
+The `Subtask.drop` method is only called for `Subtask`s that have been added to the current component instance's table and checks that the callee has been allowed to resolve and explicitly relinquish any borrowed handles.
 ```python
   def drop(self):
     trap_if(not self.resolve_delivered())